Compare GameU versus Udemy for CEO Rating, Overall Culture Score, and other ratings.

 Employees at Udemy rate their Professional Development Score a /100, with Product and Marketing as the two departments that rate their experience the highest.

 GameU rates % higher than Udemy on Leadership Culture Ratings vs Udemy Ratings based on looking at 415 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your manager?" and "What does the leadership team need to get better at?".
+Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "What do you like best about the leadership team?".

 GameU rates % higher than Udemy on Compensation Culture Ratings vs Udemy Ratings based on looking at 239 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you satisfied with your Benefits?" and "Do you believe you're paid fairly?".
+Ratings come from the answers to questions like "How often do you get a raise?" and "Why do you feel undervalued and what would make you feel better about your compensation?".

 GameU rates % higher than Udemy on Team Culture Ratings vs Udemy Ratings based on looking at 223 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Do you look forward to interacting with your coworkers?".
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What do your coworkers need to improve and how could you work together better?".

 GameU rates % higher than Udemy on Environment Culture Ratings vs Udemy Ratings based on looking at 264 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "Is your work environment positive or negative?".
+Ratings come from the answers to questions like "What's the work pace at your company?" and "What % of the time are you bored at work?".

 GameU rates % higher than Udemy on Sentiment Culture Ratings vs Udemy Ratings based on looking at 259 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What would you most like to see improved at your company?".
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "Are you typically excited about going to work each day?".